danmurf/CI-MathCaptcha/README.md

 *   **question_format**: The type of number to include in the question; `numeric`, `word`, or `random`.
 This will default to `word` if not specified.
 *   **question_max_number_size**: The maximum number size to use in the question.
 The default is `10`, which is also the maximum allowed given the limitations of the language file.
 *   **answer_format**: The type of answer that is allowed; `word` means the user must answer in a word, `numeric` means the user must enter the number or `either` for, well, either.

+In order to make your installation of math CAPTCHA more unique you can try changing/adding more phrases to the language file.
+If you add more than 5, adjust the `MATHCAPTCHA_NUM_ADDITION_PHRASES` and `MATHCAPTCHA_NUM_MULTIPLICATION_PHRASES` appropriately.

 ##License